 Occupations and Workforce

-Unlike some cities, Cave Junction isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cave Junction are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cave Junction is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cave Junction is a city of sales and office workers, service providers and managers.
 There are especially a lot of people living in Cave Junction who work in management occupations (18.80%), sales jobs (15.98%) and office and administrative support (9.02%).

 A relatively large number of people in Cave Junction telecommute to their jobs.
 Overall, about 7.41% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.